outreach

 If you’re a teacher or are affiliated with a group that would like to learn about and see/hold some meteorites, you’re welcome to send over an email.
 Availability is subject to your location and our schedules, but we welcome to opportunity to share these wonders of the universe with any and all who wish to experience them.

-We’re not much for photos, but here are some that have been taken at a few outreach events.
+We’re not great about taking photos when out and about, but here are some that have been taken at a few outreach events.

 The in-situ lakebed specimen pictured is one of the first of its kind.
-Since going on our first meteorite hunts in the late 1990’s, we have found many meteorites, some of which are paired ordinary chondrites.
-We opted to remove some of those specimens in matrix to help show what meteorites look like when you find them.
+Since going on our first meteorite hunts in the late 1990’s, we have found many meteorites, some of which are common types, found broken into many fragments.
+We decided to remove some of those specimens in matrix to help show what meteorites look like when you find them.

-When we first met with Griffith Observatory representatives in 2004 regarding their new display, they ignored most of the cool meteorites and pointed to a lakebed specimen.
+When we first met with Griffith Observatory representatives in 2004 regarding their new display, they looked right past all of the interesting meteorites and pointed at a big chunk of mud with a little brown rock embedded in it.

 Here’s a schematic of the display, with the lakebed box highlighted.

-Our first meeting was on Friday; we went hunting that weekend, and had a new meteorite in matrix for them the following Monday.
+Unfortunately, they wanted a chunk of lakebed much smaller than the one we had.
+Our first meeting was on a Friday; we went hunting that weekend, and had a new meteorite in matrix for them the following Monday.
 The Griffith Observatory cut the matrix to the dimensions of the clear box in the display, and it remains an accurate example of what a meteorite looks like in the field.

 Heinz Huber (then at UCLA) and Peter excavating the meteorite.